amrhawk/OSINT-/README.md

 # OSINT
-Social Media Data (twitter &amp; reddit) Scraping Tool Based on snscrape - social networking services (SNS).
+Social Media Data (twitter &amp; reddit) Scraping Tool Based on <a href="https://github.com/JustAnotherArchivist/snscrape.git">snscrape</a>- social networking services (SNS).
 This tool is with GUI, It scrapes user profiles, hashtags, searches and dumps the data in a csv format.
 Useful for data analysis or visualization purposes.
 The GUI interface can scrape data for Twitter & Reddit.